-Children go through some of the most the critical stages of oral change growth and development as they grow up.
-KidsThey experience the rapid development of jawbones and gums during the early ages, and they start to lose.
-They also lose their milk teeth and start to have their experience the eruption and development of permanent teeth grow from the age of six.
+Children go through some of the most critical stages of oral change growth and development as they grow up.
+KidsThey experiences the rapid development of jawbones and gums during the early ages, and they start to lose.
+They also lose their milk teeth and start to have their experience in the eruption and development of permanent teeth grow from the age of six.

 By achieving proper dental health for your children, you also ensure their overall health and development.
 All parents Do you want to see happy smiles on the face of your children, and? with some tips and tricks, you can ensure excellent dental health for your kids that they can carry with them into adulthood.

 Various dental associations around the world, including the Australian Dental Association (ADA), recommend the parents to use of fluoridated toothpaste to ensure the kids’ oral health.
 According to them, parents should start brushing their children’s teeth at around 18 months. as soon as they see the first tooth eruption of their children.
 The use of fluoridated toothpaste reduces the high number of tooth decay in young children.

 Dentists confirm that many children, even at the age of 2, need extensive cavity repair using general anesthesia in recent years.
 The primary reasons for tooth decay are the changed food habits and the lack of proper dental care for children.

 The AIWH, Australian Institute of Health and Welfare, reports that almost 42 percent of all children in Australia aged between 5-10 struggle with tooth decay in their baby teeth.
 It is identified that tooth decay is one of the most common childhood diseases, and it has some more severe consequences than what you think.

 It can affect your child’s capacity to eat, speak, sleep, and learn and, can take their attention away from their learning from studies.
 The use of fluoride toothpaste can effectively remineralise their teeth and stop or reduce the rate of tooth decay.